 The Order of the Stick is chock full of throwaway jokes whose darker implications are fully explored later on.
 Some examples:

 Done when Haley's greed for treasure is revealed to be so that she can pay her father's ransom money.
 Later subverted when it turns out she was always pretty greedy in the prequel book.
+Word of God is that the subversion was deliberately intended to avoid it being a "Funny Aneurysm" Moment.

 A straighter example was done with the mother of the Black Dragon from the Starmetal cave, who was mentioned lightheartedly several times during the encounter in which Vaarsuvius disintegrated her son in a scene that was still more or less played for laughs.
 About three hundred strips later, she appears out of the blue seeking vengeance on Vaarsuvius.
 This leads to one of the darkest arcs the strip has done thus far and the start of an horrific Cycle of Revenge.